On finiteness and tails of perpetuities under a Lamperti-Kiu MAP: Finiteness of A infinity and B infinity

 The following theorem shows that in the infinite lifetime case the convergence and finiteness of $A_\infty$ and $B_\infty$ is fully characterised by $K$ when this is defined and by the finiteness of $I_+$ otherwise. \begin{thm} Suppose $Y$ has an infinite lifetime.
-Then, $A_\infty$ converges if and only if $B_\infty$ converges.
-Moreover, $A_\infty$ and $B_\infty$ converge if and only if either $K$ is defined and $K<0$ or $K$ is undefined and $I_+<\infty.$ \end{thm}
+Then, $A_\infty$ converges a.s. if and only if $B_\infty$ converges a.s.
+Moreover, $A_\infty$ and $B_\infty$ converge almost surely if and only if either $K$ is defined and $K<0$ or $K$ is undefined and $I_+<\infty.$ \end{thm}

 Before proving Theorem \ref{thm:convAbs}, we prove the following preliminary Lemma.